carolinarr/installing_R_packages/README.md

 $ cp -r /scratch/gpfs/<NetID>/myjob /tigress/<NetID>
 ```

 Most users only do back-ups every week or so.
 While `/scratch/gpfs` is not backed-up, files are never removed.
+Important results should be transferred to `/tigress`.

 The diagram below gives an overview of the filesystems: